babylonlabs-io/vigilante/docs/vigilante-setup.md

 ### 6.2 Key Management

-While the daemon is stateless, loss of private keys in `Vigilante BTC Staking Tracker` and `Vigilante reporter` instances is irrecoverable and will result in permanent loss of your funds.
+While the vigilante daemons are stateless, loss of the Babylon private keys of the 1) Vigilante BTC Staking Tracker or 2) the Vigilante reporter instances is irrecoverable and will result in permanent loss of the associated funds.

-Operators should take frequent backups of keyring directories to prevent fund loss.
+To this end, operators should take frequent backups of the aforementioned keyring directories.